Our Advantage

 SMS and Email

 SMS and email authentication are one-time passwords (OTP) tied to a session.
 This approach requires users to validate that they have access to the email or phone number associated with the account.
 SMS and email authentication methods rely on a security code sent to a user via traditional text or email messaging with an expiration time set.
-And like the TOTP authenticator, this method also generates a unique device ID and a seed using a dual key pair value based on the elliptic curve algorithm for the time-based token generation.
+Like the TOTP authenticator, this method also generates a unique device ID and a seed using a dual key pair value based on the elliptic curve algorithm for the time-based token generation.
 Administrators can configure the tenant session expiration to meet internal parameters.
 This code is entered into the requesting application, and access is granted.

 Push Notification

-Push notification is similar to SMS but not reliant on the device connected to a Simcard.
-Upon registration, 1Kosmos BlockID registers the DID (Distributed Identifier) and is now bound to the user.
+Push notification is similar to SMS but not reliant on the device connected to a SIM card.
 The experience for push authentication is straightforward.
 When logging in, the user receives a notification on the trusted devices (either mobile or desktop) associated with the user account.
+The push notification prompts open the 1Kosmos mobile application.
+Then the application asks for consent from a privacy standpoint.
 Then, the user is presented with a simple “accept” or “deny” message to allow or prevent the login.
 Accompanying this action is information about where the request comes from, such as the location, application, or device type.
 And like the TOTP, SMS, and email authenticators, this method also generates a unique device ID and a seed using a dual key pair value based on the elliptic curve algorithm for the time-based token generation.

 Adding your security key.
 Security Keys can be used to securely SSO into your org's applications.
 1. connect your security key and continue.
 2. Follow the steps on the browser.
 3. Name your security key to easily identify it later.